Advancing Marine Science for a Healthier Ocean

 Tracking Ocean Climate

-ACCESS partners have been tracking ocean climate to examine seasonal patterns through the oceanographic year and assess how the ecosystem is responding to large, basin-scale climate shifts among years.
-Ongoing cruises started in 2004, and take place from April to October on the NOAA National Marine Sanctuary Research Vessel Fulmar.
-Sixty-six (66) cruises have been […]
+ACCESS partners have been monitoring ocean climate to better understand seasonal patterns throughout the oceanographic year and to evaluate how marine ecosystems respond to large, basin-scale climate shifts over time.
+These ongoing research cruises began in 2004 and take place from April through October aboard the NOAA National Marine Sanctuary research vessel Fulmar.
+To date, sixty-six (66) cruises have been conducted, providing valuable long-term data to support scientific analysis and informed management decisions.

 Solving Ocean Problems

-ACCESS recommends solutions to critical ocean problems to resource managers, policy-makers and conservation partners, and mobilizes public support for marine conservation.
-ACCESS focuses on the following conservation and management issues: Saving Whales from Ship strikes ACCESS data has been used to identify whale habitat within Cordell Bank and Greater Farallones National Marine Sanctuaries and inform […]
+ACCESS works closely with resource managers, policy-makers, and conservation partners to recommend practical solutions to critical ocean challenges and to strengthen public support for marine conservation.
+Through long-term research and data analysis, ACCESS focuses on key conservation and management priorities, including reducing whale ship strikes.
+ACCESS data has been used to identify important whale habitats within Cordell Bank and Greater Farallones National Marine Sanctuaries, helping to inform protective measures and responsible maritime practices.

 Training Ocean Stewards

-The mapping tool provides quick visualizations of distribution and abundance of seabirds, whales and other wildlife from ACCESS cruises.
-We share data with researchers, graduate students and agencies in the region, and we are making data available in the Central and Northern California Ocean Observing System (CeNCOOS) Data Portal.
-Please contact Dr. Jaime Jahncke to […]
+The mapping tool offers clear, easy-to-use visualizations of seabird, whale, and marine wildlife distribution and abundance based on data collected during ACCESS research cruises.
+We share this information with researchers, graduate students, and regional agencies, and are working to make it available through the Central and Northern California Ocean Observing System (CeNCOOS) Data Portal.
+For additional information, please contact Dr. Jaime Jahncke.
+Click here »Videos

 Applied California Current Ecosystem Studies: An Overview